Norway’s former capital city and technology hotspot is also known as a centre of excellence in sustainable urban development.

 Cooperation with Build-in-Wood

-The city of Trondheim is officially one of six Early Adopter Cities of the Build-in-Wood project.
+The city of Trondheim is officially one of seven Early Adopter Cities of the Build-in-Wood project.

 To this point, Trondheim signed the letter of commitment, participated in the Welcome Webinar and provided critical information on the current status of timber as a building material, related projects and challenges to be addressed.

 Lack of knowledge and experience of developers and constructors concerning multi-storey wood buildings

 Lack of local producers of wood-based construction materials à infrastructure challenge in material delivery

 Cost of wood-based materials compared to concrete and steel